cbot918/ipy/README.md

 # IPY

-### A Toy project To Wrap One Liner Create PostgreSQL Server And Connect With Client
+### A Toy project To Wrap One Liner To Create PostgreSQL Server Container And Connect With PSQL Client Container

 <br/>